NATO DIANA Estonia’s accelerator

 • Evaluation Criteria: Proposals will be assessed on their transformational nature, potential for high impact, uniqueness, technological feasibility, dual-use relevance, commercial viability, and potential defence and security applications.

-• Application Timeline: The application window is open from July 1 until August 9.
-Application form is on NATO DIANA’s website.
+• Application Timeline: The application window is open until July 11th.
+The application form is on NATO DIANA’s website.

 Find out more and apply: NATO DIANA.

-The NATO DIANA Estonia accelerator is led by Tehnopol Startup Incubator in collaboration with SparkUp Tartu Science Park and the business accelerator Startup Wise Guys.
-The implementation of the accelerator in Estonia is funded by the Ministry of Economic Affairs and Communications, with support from the Ministry of Foreign Affairs, the Ministry of Defence, and the city of Tallinn.
-Contributing to the network of testing centers across the Alliance are TalTech, the University of Tartu, CR14, the Estonian National Defence College, the Estonian Academy of Security Sciences, and the Estonian Aviation Academy.
+The accelerator in Estonia is led by the Tehnopol Startup Incubator together with the Sparkup Tartu Science Park.
+The funding to start the accelerator in Estonia comes from the Ministry of Economic Affairs and Communications with support from the Ministry of Foreign Affairs, the Ministry of Defence, and the city of Tallinn.
+Estonian contributors to building the pan-Alliance network of testing centres include among others TalTech, the University of Tartu, Foundation CR14, the National Defence College, the Estonian Academy of Security Sciences, and the Estonian Aviation Academy.

 Contact